 Do you want to study your subjects in a different language?
 If so, you must have completed level 202 in that language.

-If you want to study in English, would you prefer studying in a country where the official language is English (for example, Australia, England, Ghana, and Hong Kong), or would you like to study on a program where you will do course work in your major in English (for example, Finland, the Netherlands, and Japan)?
+If you want to study in English, would you prefer studying in a country where the official language is English (for example, Australia, England, Ghana, and Hong Kong), or would you like to study on a program where you will do course work in your major in English (for example, Finland, the Netherlands, Japan, and Sweden)?

 Think about the LIVING SITUATION: